How to Make Keyboard Symbols Using Alt Key, HTML and Unicode Characters

 Years ago, I started collecting shortcut codes for characters that don’t appear on my computer keyboard.
 I was publishing print books at the time and really needed to know how to make the copyright sign, a proper ellipsis, bullets, and “n” and “m” dashes.

-Three ways for creating keyboard symbols
+Two ways for creating keyboard symbols

 1. IN MICROSOFT WORD, YOU CAN USE THE INSERT FUNCTION: